jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def subtract(first_input, second_input):
         return first_input, second_input

-  the terminal_ shows random numbers with :ref:`AssertionError` that look like this
+  the terminal_ shows :ref:`AssertionError` with random numbers that look like this

   .. code-block:: shell

-    AssertionError: (X, Y) != Z
+    AssertionError: (X.YZABCDEFGHIJKL, Y.ZABCDEFGHIJKLM) != Z.ABCDEFGHIJKLMN

   the name of the :ref:`function<functions>` is ``subtract`` and the test expects the difference between the 2 inputs